Perinatal stroke: Neonatal arterial ischemic stroke

 A neonatal arterial ischemic stroke occurs when the blood vessels of the brain are partly or completely blocked.
 This situation normally affects the middle cerebral arterial region.
-This subgroup of perinatal stroke affects between 5 to 43 babies in 100,000 live births.
+This subgroup of perinatal stroke affects between 5 and 43 babies in 100,000 live births.
 A recent multinational cohort study showed that stroke or succeeding deficits caused the death of 65% of the patients who were suffering from neonatal arterial ischemic stroke.
 Risk factors such as maternal fever, gestational diabetes and having a record of miscarriage experiences will increase the occurrence of neonatal arterial ischemic stroke.
 However, the definitive etiology of neonatal arterial ischemic stroke remains uncertain to date.

 Neonatal cerebral sinovenous ischemic stroke

 Neonatal cerebral sinovenous ischemic stroke is a disease in the cerebral venous system caused by thrombosis.
 Thrombosis in this region will hinder outflow from the venous system, causing a surge in the central venous pressure.
 This will lead to intracranial hypertension, cerebral ischemia or wide spreading hemorrhage which may result in a permanent neurologic deficit or mortality.
-This disease has an incidence rate of between 2.6 to 2.69 in every 100,000 babies per year.
+This disease has an incidence rate of between 2.6 and 2.69 in every 100,000 babies per year.
 However, mortality due to neonatal cerebral sinovenous ischemic stroke is rather rare.